-Are opinion polls disconnected from voting?
-And why was climate change not a top issue even for Clinton voters?
-One reason may be that opinion polls suffer from the “social desirability” bias.
+Why was climate change not a top issue even for Clinton voters?
+One reason may be that opinion polls suffer from “social desirability” bias.
 While poll responses are supposed to be anonymous, respondents may still try to be politically correct by supporting environmental causes, although those responses do not reflect their true feelings or actual behavior.

 Moreover, poll questions are not framed to highlight trade-offs voters might have to make to fund environmental protection.
 It is easy to support a “free” policy that protects the environment, but respondents temper their views when they are asked to consider costs.

-For example, in a recent study funded by the University of Chicago’s Energy Policy Institute, 65 percent of respondents agreed that government should do something about climate change, but only 57 percent were willing to pay as little as US$1 per month more for low-carbon electricity to support such a policy.
+For example, in a recent study funded by the University of Chicago’s Energy Policy Institute, 65 percent of respondents agreed that government should do something about climate change, but only 57 percent were willing to pay as little as US$1 per month more for low-carbon electricity.
 Instead, many people want to free-ride and let others pay for their environmental benefits.